Quick overview

 However, in many cases, employers will make the company car completely available to their employees and allow them to use it for private purposes.
 In this case, the company car becomes an employment benefit and changes the conditions for its use, taxation and deductions.

-The company car as a non-cash income of the employee
+Company car as employee’s non-cash income

 The specific amount of non-cash income varies according to the emission category of the vehicle: